-- 8. Commanders and Managers, who are information and asset custodians, are to determine the most suitable Security Zone for the protection of security protected assets based on the classification or business impact level of the asset(s) (refer to Identification of Security Zones in this DSPF Control.
-Additional factors to consider when determining the required level of Security Zone include: - a. specific requirements determined by the information originator / asset owner in accordance with any Defence Instruction or publication specifically related to the information or asset(s); - b. the location of the information or assets within a base or facility; - c. increased threats to Defence, a site or facility; - d. the structure and location of an existing building or site; and - e. additional physical protection systems (e.g. CCTV, access control systems, and alarms). - 9.
-Where Commanders and Managers believe there is a need for physical security controls that exceed the minimum standard, this needs to be substantiated through a formal security risk management plan.
-This may include the need to store and handle the asset(s) in a higher Security Zone, or to apply stronger individual controls within the same Security Zone.
+- 8. Commanders and Managers who are information and asset custodians, are to determine the most suitable Physical Security Zone (Security Zone) for the protection of security protected assets based on the classification or BIL of the information or asset(s) (refer to Identification of Security Zones in this DSPF Control).
+Additional factors to consider when determining the required level of Security Zone include: - a. specific requirements determined by the information originator / asset owner in accordance with any Defence Instruction, policy or publication specifically related to the information or asset(s); - b. the location of the information or assets within a base or facility; - c. increased threats to Defence, a site or facility; - d. the structure and location of an existing building or site; and - e. additional physical protection systems (e.g. CCTV, access control systems, and alarms). - 9.
+Where Commanders and Managers believe there is a need for physical security controls that exceed the minimum standard, this should be substantiated through their formal security risk management plan.
+This may include the need to store and handle the information or asset(s) in a higher Security Zone, or to apply stronger individual controls within the same Security Zone.

-Note: It is recommended that information and asset custodians involve other relevant Commanders and Managers during the risk assessment process, such as the Base Support Manager (BSM).
-It may become apparent during the process that requested physical controls may already have been considered as part of Estate management, not be provided or be inappropriate given other controls already established on the base or facility.
+Note: It is recommended that information and asset custodians involve other relevant Commanders and Managers during the risk assessment process, such as the Base Managers (BMs).
+It may become apparent during the process that requested physical controls may already have been considered as part of Estate management, not be provided, or be inappropriate given other controls already established on the base or facility.
 Mitigation measures may involve a physical re-location of an asset or unit within a base or facility to a more appropriate Security Zone.

-- 10. Security Construction and Equipment Committee (SCEC)-approved security containers can be used to provide additional physical security controls.
-They are designed for storage of classified information/assets.
-They are not suitable for the storage of high risk unclassified assets.
-Due to their design these containers provide a high level of tamper evidence of covert attack and significant delay from surreptitious attack, but limited protection from forcible attack.
-For further information on selecting the appropriate security container refer to Table 1 in Annex A of DSPF Control 72 Physical Security. - 11.
-It is recommended that classified information be stored separately from other security-protected assets.
-This will: - a. lower the likelihood of compromise of information if assets are stolen; and - b. assist investigators to determine the reason for any incidents involving unauthorised access.
+10. Security Construction and Equipment Committee (SCEC)-approved security containers can be used to provide additional physical security controls.
+They are designed for the storage of classified information/assets.
+They are not suitable for the storage of high-risk unclassified assets.
+Due to their design, these containers provide a high level of tamper evidence of covert attack and significant delay from surreptitious attack, but limited protection from forcible attack.
+For further information on selecting the appropriate security container refer to Table 1 in Annex A of DSPF Control 72 - Physical Security.

-c.
+- 11. It is recommended that classified information be stored separately from other security-protected assets.
+This will: - a. lower the likelihood of compromise of information if assets are stolen; and - b. assist investigators to determine the reason for any incidents involving unauthorised access. - 12.
 Custodians with large quantities of security protected assets may use a Secure Room, strongroom or vault (including SCEC approved Instavaults), instead of containers to protect the information or assets.
 Secure Rooms are constructed to protect classified information from covert attack.
 Secure Rooms are constructed as Class A, Class B or Class C Secure Rooms, in accordance with ASIO Technical Notes 7/06, 8/06 and 9/06 respectively.

-Note: Units are to seek advice from the Defence Security & Vetting Service (DS&VS) or the Executive Security Adviser (ESA) of the relevant Service before installing a commercial vault or strong room for the protection of security-protected assets.
+Note: Units and Sections are to seek advice from Defence Security Division (DS Division) or relevant Executive Security Advisor (ESA) before installing a commercial vault or strong room for the protection of security-protected assets.